calebtuttle/portfoliobuilder/docs/value_quality_method.md

 First, valuation and quality data is gathered on each stock.
 The valuation data measures how inexpensive the stock is.
 The quality data measures how good the company is, mainly, how good its earnings are.

 Second, each stock is given a score for each measure.
-That is, a stock will receive a score for its P/E ratio, one for its EV/EBITDA ratio, and so on.
+A stock will receive a score for its P/E ratio, one for its EV/EBITDA ratio, and so on.
 This score is a function of the measure for this stock relative to the total value for this measure for all stocks.
 For instance, if a basket contains only 2 stocks (AAPL and FB, say), and if AAPL's ROE is 3x that of FB, AAPL's ROE score will be 3x FB's ROE score.

 Third, the scores for the individual measures are summed to produce two weights for each stock: a valuation weight and a quality weight.
-The valuation weight formula is:\
+The valuation weight formula is:

 stock valuation weight = sum(all valuation scores for some stock) / sum(all valuation scores for all stocks)\

-The quality weight formula is:\
+The quality weight formula is:

 stock quality weight = sum(all quality scores for some stock) / sum(all quality scores for all stocks)

 Fourth, a final, single weight is generated for each stock using this formula:\
 stock weight = (stock valuation weight)/2 + (stock quality weight)/2

 ## Valuation Measures
 Listed below are the items that influence the Valuation score.